-The hammock can be used as a hammock, but can also provide loads of cordage if required, and isn’t bad to sleep in, and I can use parts of it to catch birds and fish with if i break it down and reweave some of the strands.
+The hammock can be used as a hammock, but can also provide loads of cordage if required, and isn’t bad to sleep in, I can use parts of it to catch birds and fish with if i break it down and re-weave some of the strands.

 The wire is good for snares and for making traps, making nails and tying things up.
-Improvising hooks with cord from the hammock for fishing, arrow points and fishing Spear points, I’d go with a high carbon steel so it can be fire hardened by quenching to make springs if needed. and even forge small items if needed.
+Improvising hooks with cord from the hammock for fishing, arrow points and fishing Spear points, I’d go with a high carbon steel – thats soft annealed, so it can be fire hardened by quenching to make springs if needed. and even forge small items if needed.

-The Kukri I just like … I prefer them over smaller axes
+The Kukri, I just prefer them over smaller axes.

 first thing i would do is scout the area … and find the best spot possible.. that why I would take the rations, setup a temporary shelter each day and move around till I found evidence of game and the best fishing / hunting spots.